You will have gathered that the labels on the Between Five Bells wines are a little different. There are two things at play here.

 It’s at this point in the tale, I can introduce Nicholas Felton.
 I am fortunate enough to share a great-grandfather with Nick, and I doubt securing the services of one of the world’s leading designers would have happened without this piece of serendipity.
 Nick specialises in turning data into graphics, and it is this unique skill that linked my first idea to the second- that the label should also be beautiful.

-So, if you take the RED label, you will see the central image as something alluring and interesting.
+So, if you take the RED & WHITE labels, you will see the central image as something alluring and interesting.
 This is actually all the data of the various grape varieties as they entered the winery and went through primary fermentation.
 There are eight axis at play, including the heat of the ferments, the time on skins and the ripeness of the grapes.
 These are all things I find interesting, and even for a casual drinker, with a little research, they can tell you a lot about the flavours to expect.

 You can email me directly if you would like to see higher resolution examples of the labels.